zwilias/elm-coverage/README.md

     elm-coverage

-By default, `elm-coverage` assumes that your sources exist in a separate `src/` directory, that you have `elm-test` installed globally, and that `elm-test` needs no further, special flags.
+By default, `elm-coverage` assumes that you have `elm-test` installed globally, and that `elm-test` needs no further, special flags.

-You can specify an alternative path to crawl for sources to instrument:
+You can specify an alternative path to the root directory (where elm-coverage will search for the `elm.json` file):

-    elm-coverage elm_src/
+    elm-coverage src/elm-widget/

 If you don't want to use a globally installed `elm-test`, you can specify the path to an `elm-test` executable: